icanalesm/linux-installation/ArchLinux/Installation-MacBookPro9.2.md

 # ArchLinux installation guide - MacBook Pro 9.2

-The objective of this guide is to make an installation of ArchLinux on a MacBook Pro 9.2.
-The installation will have the following characteristics:
+This guide shows how to perform an installation of ArchLinux on a MacBook Pro 9.2, such that:

 - macOS is installed and booted by default;
 - ArchLinux can be booted by pressing and holding `alt` after turning on the computer, and
 - neither [rEFIt](http://refit.sourceforge.net/) nor [rEFInd](http://www.rodsbooks.com/refind/) are used.

+The installation will be a minimal one, meaning that the packages to install are those required to boot the system and those requested by the user only.

+The procedure for making openSUSE bootable on a MacBook Pro 9.2 by pressing and holding `alt` is independent of the minimal installation, i.e. the procedure is applicable to any ArchLinux installation.

 It will be assumed that